The Say-Do Gap in Real Estate: What It Means for Buyers

 What Buyers Can Learn From Their Own Say-Do Gap

-Buyers who notice a gap between their plans and their actions shouldn’t feel discouraged.
-It’s normal to adjust.
-The key is to stay honest about what’s driving those changes.
+Buyers should not be discouraged when they notice a gap between their intentions and actions.
+It’s a natural part of the process to adjust expectations based on real-world factors.
+The key is to remain honest with yourself about what’s driving those changes.